openoakland/openoakland.org/src/code-of-conduct.md

 Our Code of Conduct aims to produce an environment that is inclusive and collaborative by guarding each person’s dignity and sense of security.

 The OpenOakland community expects that OpenOakland activities, events, and digital forums:

-1. OpenOakland is a professional environment.
-Behaviors that are inappropriate around your boss are inappropriate here.
-2. Respect personal space.
-As a policy, we discourage hugs and other physical contact
-3. Err on the side of political correctness.
-Don’t say or write anything that can be misunderstood as insensitive

-OpenOakland reserves the right to ask anyone in violation of these policies not to participate in OpenOakland network activities, events, and digital forums

-We have put together a toolbox for achieving the environment set out above.

-For interpersonal interactions:
+1. Are a safe and respectful environment for all participants.
+2. Are a place where people are free to fully express their identities.

-1. Presume the value of others.
-Differing ideas, skills and contributions all play a crucial role in the operation of each project
+3. Presume the value of others.
+Everyone’s ideas, skills, and contributions have value.
-2. Endeavor to include technical and non technica skill set in your project
+4. Don’t assume everyone has the same context, and encourage questions.
+5. Find a way for people to be productive with their skills (technical and not) and energy.
+Use language such as “yes/and”, not “no/but.”
-3. Encourage members and participants to listen as much as they speak.
+6. Encourage members and participants to listen as much as they speak.

-When considering a new project or working on a current one:

-1. Strive to build tools that are open and free technology for public use.
+7. Strive to build tools that are open and free technology for public use.
+Activities that aim to foster public use, not private gain, are prioritized.
-2. Consider access for and input from those who are traditionally excluded from the civic process.
+8. Prioritize access for and input from those who are traditionally excluded from the civic process.
-3. Encourage participation from all community members in the planning, design, and implementation of civic tech
+9. Work to ensure that the community is well-represented in the planning, design, and implementation of civic tech.
+This includes encouraging participation from women, minorities, and traditionally marginalized groups.
-4. Create and maintain positive relationships with community partners, community members and local government staff and actively involve them in the decision making process.
+10. Actively involve community groups and those with subject matter expertise in the decision-making process.
+11. Ensure that the relationships and conversations between community members, the local government staff and community partners remain respectful, participatory, and productive.
+12. Provide an environment where people are free from discrimination or harassment.

+OpenOakland reserves the right to ask anyone in violation of these policies not to participate in OpenOakland network activities, events, and digital forums.

 ## OpenOakland's Anti-Harassment Policy